Parhae: Origin

 In diplomatic communications between Silla and Jin, Silla attempted to confer investiture to Tae Choyŏng with the title of a fifth rank official: "Dae achan".
 Silla conferred this mid-ranking investiture partially out of a sense of superiority, but also because Parhae was a relatively new kingdom whereas Silla had been centuries old.
 The people of Jin did not know the system of ranks used in Silla and thus accepted the title.
 After a while, Tae Choyŏng realized the meaning of the title and sought to change Parhae's international status.
 In 713 or 714, the Tang dynasty recognized Tae Choyŏng as the "Prince of Bohai (Parhae)", the name for the sea surrounding Liaodong and Shandong.

 According to Alexander Kim, neither the Tang or Silla recognized Parhae as the successor of Goguryeo.
 The Tang considered it a dukedom while Silla considered it their vassal.
 South Korean historians such as Kim Eng Gug, however, believe that the Tang viewed Parhae as Goguryeo's successor.
 Between 713 and 721, Silla constructed a northern wall to maintain active defences along the border.
 The Tang later recognized Parhae as a kingdom in 762 but Silla continued to view Parhae as a rebellious vassal.
 However, Kim Eun Gug argues that the "bestowal of a fifth-rank position was an expression of Silla's confidence, and such an exchange would have been unimaginable if Silla and Parhae were in a hostile relationship."
 After Tang recognition of Parhae as a kingdom, Parhae diplomatic missions to Japan began to refer to the Parhae ruler as descended from Heaven.
 Japanese officials criticized these letters, revised them, and limited diplomatic missions from Parhae.
 A royal epitaph and Buddhist scripture confirm this designation for the ruler of Parhae.

 Ethnic identity

 The ethnic identity of Parhae's founder is controversial and disputed.
 Many Chinese, Korean, Russian, and Japanese scholars of Parhae believe its population was composed of Goguryeo remnants and Mohe tribes.
-Chinese scholars consider that Mohe people form the ethnic majority of Parhae, and arguments for this opinion are also viewed positively in Russia and in the West.
+Chinese scholars consider the Mohe people to have formed the ethnic majority of Parhae, and arguments for this opinion are also viewed positively in Russia and in the West.
+Korean scholars and history texts generally hold that "the ruling class of Parhae were persons of Koguryŏ origins and that the people over whom they ruled were the Malgal, a people whose ethnic origins were different from Koguryŏ".
 While modern Korean scholars usually consider Parhae a Korean state and one of the Northern and Southern States of Korea, Russian and Chinese scholars reject this notion, echoing the position of historical Korean scholars such as Kim Pusik, author of the Samguk sagi.

 Some historians view this dispute as the polemics reflecting modern politics rather than historical evidence.

 The problem about Parhae history is that many questions are beyond a simple answer.
 Different, nearly contemporary, sources represent fundamental questions in very different ways with different possible interpretations.